PBeckerr/DotnetDockerComposeRabbitMq/README.md

 * RUN `.\DockerCompose.ps1`
 * Browse to http://localhost:5189/weatherforecast
 *Watch the console, messages will be send and received.
-At this points its easy to add more services to the message and let them chat*
+At this points its easy to add more services to the messagebus and let them chat*

 ## Points of interest